How Car Insurance Companies Determine Salvage Value

 If the policy deductible is $1,000 in this example, the insured receives a replacement cash check for just $2,500, rather than the $3,500 it is valued for.
 The calculation for your settlement check assumes the car’s actual cash value (the trade-in by market) less the deductible.
 In this example, the insured maintained a higher-than-average deductible policy and probably saved money on their car insurance rates.

-So, we’ve looked at the salvage value of a car and what it means.
+So, we’ve looked at the salvage value of a totaled car and what it means.
 What if you go to trade in your car and you don’t get as much as you expected?

 Free Car Insurance Comparison